ISE-GenAI-TechX25-Section-D/Comit-tees-git-starter/README.md

 , Evan
 , Diego A. Perez Gandarillas

+## Deployed App URL

+Here is the url to the deployed app: https://ise-genai-d5-pzs2cxtsfq-uc.a.run.app

 ## How to run the streamlit app

 ### Running the Streamlit app for development